softappeal/yass/readme.md

 * is a fast and very small bidirectional messaging library

-* for Java and JavaScript
+* for Java and TypeScript/JavaScript

 * allows defining a contract in a typesafe and non-invasive way with services and POJOs